dongrixinyu/chinese_keyphrase_extractor/README.md

 - Calculating the topic probability distribution of the text and the topic probability distribution of each candidate phrase by using the pre-trained LDA model to obtain the final weight

 ## Reference
-- reference: Teneva N , Cheng W .
+- Teneva N , Cheng W .
 Salience Rank: Efficient Keyphrase Extraction with Topic Modeling[C]// Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers).
 2017.
+- Liu Z , Huang W , Zheng Y , et al. Automatic Keyphrase Extraction via Topic Decomposition[C]// Proceedings of the 2010 Conference on Empirical Methods in Natural Language Processing, EMNLP 2010, 9-11 October 2010, MIT Stata Center, Massachusetts, USA, A meeting of SIGDAT, a Special Interest Group of the ACL.
+Association for Computational Linguistics, 2010.

 ## 我的窝 My blog